onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 Starting from Solidity `0.4.0`, every function that is receiving ether must use `payable` modifier, otherwise if the transaction has `msg.value > 0` will revert ([except when forced](./recommendations/#remember-that-ether-can-be-forcibly-sent-to-an-account)).

 Declare variables and especially function arguments as `address payable`, if you want to call `transfer` on them.
 You can use `.transfer(..)` and `.send(..)` on `address payable`, but not on `address`.
 You can use a low-level `.call(..)` on both `address` and `address payable`, even if you attach value to it.
 This is not recommended.<sup><a href='https://ethereum.stackexchange.com/questions/64108/whats-the-difference-between-address-and-address-payable'>\*</a></sup>

+!!!
+Note

+    Something that might not be obvious: The `payable` modifier only applies to calls from *external* contracts.
+If I call a non-payable function in the payable function in the same contract, the non-payable function won't fail, though `msg.value` is still set

 ## Explicitly mark visibility in functions and state variables